Intraocular Lens (IOL) in Amarillo, TX

 Toric Lens

-(The conventional monofocal IOL with astigmatism)
+(The monofocal IOL with astigmatism)

 • 25% of patients may still need distance glasses